zacharesmer/DEF-CON-32-Badge/Readme.md

 [] Use the RTC to keep track of the actual date and time [] Whatever you can dream up for the SAO port
 [] Neopixel animations!
-[] Display images from a file on the screen (I think if you can convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
+[] Custom themes!
+There is even a color chooser widget, it's just not used for anything yet [] Display images from a file on the screen (I think if you can convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
 [] Decode more IR formats
 [] Make it possible to delete and rename recordings/files/directories from the IR remote app